Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Better known as the Gadsden Purchase, this transaction turned modern southern Arizona and southwest New Mexico over to the United States.
 The two countries hoped to smother smoldering resentments left by the Mexican-American War.
 And (perhaps more importantly) the United States needed the land to complete a southern leg of the transcontinental railroad.

-This map appears in the Family Tree Factbook, a new quick-reference book full of important genealogical dates and statistics.
+The US expansion map, pictured above as found on Wikimedia, also appears in the Family Tree Factbook, a quick-reference book full of important genealogical dates and statistics.
 Inside, you’ll find historical timelines, definitions and maps that will help you trace your ancestors bask in time.
 In addition, the book features strategies for researching your family tree in census and land records, as well as genealogy websites.

 ADVERTISEMENT